archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

-## Changelog: version 2.6-1
+## Changelog: version 2.6-2
+- Refactored _GetCompleted/_DownloadCompleted
+- Fixed bug in _GetAudioVideoDownloadMessages when trying to display the total number of URLs in the current downloaded playlist.
+- Fixed bug in _IfPartsExist function when downloading audio from a collection playlist, our original files are now restored.
 - Fixed bug in _ParallelAnimation function not showing 100% when it's reached.
 - Added _SelectLocalFiles{,Options} functions in case use_fzf=no.
-- Fixed bug in _FzfLoadMultiplePlaylists while downloading a playlist as audio.
-- Added _LoadMultiplePlaylists function used when use_fzf is set to no in our config.
-- Added an option in [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/doc/mpmrc#L301) to download specific video resolution, see help option section IV.

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.